spartansw/okapi-worldserver-components/README-markdown-java7.txt

 the build process still picks up the Java 8 library.

 To avoid this, it is best to run the maven itself with Java 7 runtime.
+If you have a Java 7 JDK at /Library/Java/JavaVirtualMachines/jdk1.7.0_25.jdk/Contents/Home for example, you would define mvn7 as alias in your .bashrc like:

-I do this by defining an alias in .bashrc as: alias mvn7='JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.7.0_25.jdk/Contents/Home MAVEN_OPTS=-Xmx2g mvn'
+alias mvn7='JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.7.0_25.jdk/Contents/Home MAVEN_OPTS=-Xmx2g mvn'

 and use mvn7 instead of mvn.

-MAVEN_OPTS=-Xmx2g was necessary probably because the default heap size differ between Java 7 and Java 8.
+NOTE: MAVEN_OPTS=-Xmx2g was necessary in my environment probably because the default heap size differ between Java 7 and Java 8.
-The JAVA_HOME location has to be modified to suite your Java installations.
+Adjust this for your environment.

-Because the Okapi WorldServer Components depends on the Okapi Framework components, and they are a SNAPSHOT version, they have to be built locally in this order.
+Because the Okapi WorldServer Components depends on the Okapi Framework components of a private branch, you have to build the Okapi components before the WorldServer components.

 Assuming you have the repositories copied in okapi and okapi-worldserver-components directories:

 cd okapi/
 mvn7 clean install